pec0ra/buvic/README.md

 ```
 Note that if `--input-dir` is not specified, the file paths are relative to the working directory.

 Run the calculation for the four files with an albedo of 0.1 and angström's alpha of 1.3 and beta of 0.1 as aerosol (using shortcuts flags `-p`, `-a` and `-e` instead of their full versions).
-The `-c` parameter (or `--only-csv`) tells that we don't want to generate plots but only csv files
 ```
-python run_cmd.py -p data/UV17519.070 data/B17519.070 data/UVR17319.070 data/arf_070.dat -a 0.1 -e 1.3 0.1 -c
+python run_cmd.py -p data/UV17519.070 data/B17519.070 data/UVR17319.070 data/arf_070.dat -a 0.1 -e 1.3 0.1
 ```

 ### 3. Calculate for all files of a given directory